Dwarvesforge/thorin/doc/src/functions/images/t_optimize_image.md

 # t_optimize_image

-Optimize the passed image by compressing (resize and quality) it and save it to the paths.IMAGES_CACHE folder in order to avoid recreating it again and again.
+Optimize the passed image by compressing (resize and quality) it.
-The $path argument is relative to the paths.BASE path

 ### Parameters